 - I’m a Newcastle United football fan.
 Howay the lads!

-- This site is powered by the woonderful WordPress open source platform, with a few additional plugins.
+- This site is powered by the woonderful WordPress.

-- My logo was designed by the talented, Cape Town based illustrator and cartoonist, Alex Latimer.
+- My logo was designed by the talented, Cape Town based illustrator, Alex Latimer.

 - Whilst I’m not particularly proud of my early archive of blog posts it encapsulates my journey and maturity as a designer, entrepreneur and human.